-There is a passage in the Canon where Ven.
-Ananda comes to the Buddha and says: “You know, half of this holy life, half of the life of the practice, is to have admirable friends.”
-And the Buddha says, “Don’t say that, Ananda.
+There’s a passage in the Canon where Ven.
+Ananda comes to the Buddha and says, “You know, half of this holy life, half of the life of the practice, is to have admirable friends.”
+The Buddha replies, “Don’t say that, Ananda.
 Having admirable friends is the whole of the holy life.”
 Everything in the practice depends on having admirable friends.
-And the Buddha gives us an example: If it hadn’t been for him as our admirable friend, where would we be?
+The Buddha gives an example: If it hadn’t been for him as our admirable friend, where would we be?
 How would we know anything about the noble eightfold path?
 How would we know anything about the path to the end of suffering?

-Of course that calls into question the idea of “getting ahead.”
-It’s easy for us to look at people in other cultures—the things they do to get ahead, the things they value as signs of social status—and to see them as kind of strange.
-The insignia, for example, that go with wealth and power: If you’re from outside the culture, and look at how people clamor after those ribbons and fans and medals, it’s all pretty bizarre, and not a little sad.
+That, of course, calls into question the idea of “getting ahead.”
+It’s easy for us to look at people in other cultures—the things they do to get ahead, the things they value as signs of social status—and to see them as strange.
+The insignias, for example, that go with wealth and power: If you’re from outside the culture, and look at how people clamor after those ribbons and fans and medals, it’s all pretty bizarre, and not a little sad.
 Well, remember that our signs of status seem bizarre and sad to them.
-So learn to have that kind of attitude toward the culture in which you live.
+Learn to have that kind of attitude toward the culture in which you live.
 Step outside of your culture and realize how bizarre it is.

 We were talking today about the concept of refuge as a home for the mind.
 It’s also your own internal wilderness.
 It’s good to have a wilderness home in the midst of the city, in the midst of all the frenzy of modern life—to have that place where you can step back even while you’re in the midst of people whose values aren’t really helpful in training the mind.

 It’s dangerous out there because it’s dangerous in here.
-The mind so quickly picks up through its greed, anger, and delusion the ideas out there that foster greed, anger, and delusion.
-If our minds were truly pure, if you really did have that wonderful Buddha nature, that deep down inside is so true and good, this wouldn’t happen.
+The mind— through its greed, anger, and delusion—so quickly picks up the ideas out there that foster more greed, anger, and delusion.
+If our minds were truly pure, if you really did have that wonderful Buddha nature that deep down inside is so true and good, this wouldn’t happen.
 It would be incorruptible.
-But the mind is corrupted, it is defiled, so what kind of Buddha nature is that?
+But the mind is corrupted.
+It’s defiled.
+What kind of Buddha nature is that?
 How can you depend on it?
-We like to think that we’re basically pure yet corrupted by society, but if we were basically pure we wouldn’t be corruptible.
+We like to think that we’re basically pure yet corrupted by society, but if we were basically pure, we wouldn’t be corruptible.

-So you do have to take a jaundiced eye not only to values out there but also to these false friends inside who are here only to cheat you.
-They’re good only in word; they flatter and cajole; and they lead you to ruinous fun, like we repeated in the chant about false external friends just now.
+You have to take a jaundiced eye not only to values out there but also to these false friends inside who are here only to cheat you.
+They’re good only in word; they flatter and cajole; and they lead you to ruinous fun, as we repeated in the chant about false external friends just now.
 You’ve got to protect yourself from those dangers as well.
 They’re a fifth column: Mara’s armies inside you.

 So look for admirable friends.
 When you find them outside, follow them.
 If you can’t find them outside, the Buddha says, go alone, but try to maintain your internal friends wherever you go.